2010 Maryland elections: Governor and Lieutenant Governor

 Incumbent Democratic Governor Martin O'Malley ran for re-election against Republican challenger and former Governor Robert Ehrlich, as well as many third-party and independent candidates.
 Ehrlich had previously lost reelection to O'Malley in 2006.
 O'Malley defeated Ehrlich on election day, 56%-42%, a wider margin than his 53%-46% victory over incumbent Ehrlich.
 O'Malley and Brown became the first gubernatorial ticket in Maryland history to receive more than one million votes.

 Comptroller

 Democratic incumbent Peter Franchot ran for re-election against Republican challenger William Henry Campbell.
 Franchot defeated Campbell, 61%-39%.

 Attorney General

 Democratic incumbent Douglas Gansler ran unopposed for re-election.
 He received all but 1.82% of votes in the general election, to write-in candidates.

 State Senate

 All forty-seven seats of the Maryland Senate were up for election in 2010.
 Democrats entered the election with a 33-14 supermajority.
 They maintained this supermajority, winning an additional two seats.

-State House of Representatives
+State House of Delegates

 All 141 seats in the Maryland House of Delegates were up for election in 2010.
 Democrats entered the election with a 104-37 supermajority.
 They lost six seats in the election.